valsan-azerty-boi/AzerothCoreDiscordBot/README.md

 ----------------------------

 #### Bot startup
-Info: This bot uses an authorized user list (Discord user ID) in configuration.
+Info: This bot uses an 'allowedUsers' list (Discord ID) in configuration.
 This way it verifies if the user has the right to executes commands.

 #### Requirements:
     - NodeJS v18.20.5